rmoralespp/flask_typed_routes/docs/path.md

 # Path Parameters

 You can validate **Path parameters** in your route by adding standard type hints to the function signature.
+`flask_typed_routes` ensures that parameters are correctly converted and validated based on their type annotations.

 !!! warning
     If no type hint is provided, the **Path parameters** are not validated.

+## Basic Usage

 ```python
 import typing as t